 It's 1939 and Europe teeters on the brink of war.
-Ten strangers are invited to Indian Island, an isolated rock near the Devon coast in southern England.
+Ten strangers are invited to Soldier Island an isolated rock near the Devon coast in southern England.
 Cut off from the mainland, with their generous hosts Mr and Mrs U.N.
 Owen mysteriously absent, they are each accused of a terrible crime.
-As each member of the party starts to die one by one, the survivors realize that one of them is a killer and start to turn on each other.
+As members of the party start to die one by one, the survivors realize that one of them is a killer and start to turn on each other.

 Despite being the most faithful English-language adaptation of Agatha Christie's novel, virtually none of the dialogue from the novel itself is spoken in the screenplay.
 See more

 The inside of the house (an actual mansion used; Harefield Grove) does not accurate match the wide exterior shots (which uses a CGI mansion inspired by the real mansion).
 As a result, rooms in certain locations are inexplicable, if not impossible.
 Especially many of the bedrooms which are clearly reused for different guests.
 See more

 The opening credits removes an actor's credit when their character has been murdered.
 See more

 Originally aired as three 60-minute episodes on BBC1 in the UK.
 It was later re-edited into two 2-hour episodes for it's airing on Lifetime network in the US.
 See more